johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 });
 ```

 As we can see, the logic looks pretty much the same.
 But a lot has changed.
-Same, same but different.
 What's different?
 We'll go through the changes one by one.

 ### `import`s used